sjunepark/ai-development-system/knowledge_manager_instructions.md

 1. Document it in `.project_knowledge/knowledge_base/decisions/[topic].md`
 2. Include the rationale and any trade-offs discussed
 3. Update `.project_knowledge/knowledge_base/technical/preferences.md` if it's a preference
-4. Add routing guidance if Windsurf needs to know when to apply it
+4. Add routing guidance if Development Agent needs to know when to apply it

 ### When organizing domain knowledge